rithik/JSPy/README.md

 ## Unnoticed Errors

 If you would like to report any errors, please open an issue.
-If you know how to fix the issue, please submit appropiate changes.
+If you know how to fix the issue, please submit appropriate changes.